DataDog/system-tests/docs/execute/binaries.md

   - You can download those from the `build_packages/package extension` job artifacts, from a CI run of your branch.
 - Copy it in the binaries folder

-##Then run the tests

-From the repo root folder:
+Then run the tests from the repo root folder:

 - `./build.sh -i runner`
 - `TEST_LIBRARY=php ./run.sh PARAMETRIC` or `TEST_LIBRARY=php ./run.sh PARAMETRIC -k <my_test>`